-From a solid base of academic knowledge in areas like political economy and international relations theory, you will build practical skills that are vital to success for a policy professional, including data and policy analysis, and writing.
-A required internship will give you experience in an international organization based within or outside the United States, further strengthening your skills and providing valuable networking contacts for your career.
+Our program provides a firm basis in political, economic, and international relations theory, as well as providing a set of practical skills vital to success for the international policy professional, including data analysis and policy writing.
+A required internship will give you experience in organizations based within or outside the United States, further strengthening your study of international relations and providing valuable networking contacts for your career.

-This program’s real-world focus means that you will graduate ready to take up professional roles that make a real difference in institutions such as the United Nations, World Health Organization, World Trade Organization, Oxfam, Amnesty International, and other international development and human rights organizations.
+This program’s experiential-based approach means that you will graduate ready to take up professional roles that make a real difference in institutions such as the United Nations, the Peace Corps, World Health Organization, World Trade Organization, Oxfam, Amnesty International, and other international development and human rights organizations.

 - Completed online application

 - $50 Application Fee (waived for students who visit campus)